Introduction: Start with Why by Simon Sinek

 I do not think this is an easy exercise to start off with WHY.
 It is an exercise that I struggled with.
 I offer the Strategic Reading Challenge for free, and there is a Facebook community for participants of the reading challenge.
 Why would I do these things when I am not getting paid, when I am a single woman who needs to work to support herself?
 Recently, the answer came to me.

 WHY do I do what I do?
 I want to get more professionals to read a book each week that will teach them the skills they need for future jobs.
 I want them to read books to further their understanding of a topic.
 I set a target of getting 1,000 professionals to read at least one book a week within the next two years.
+WHY is this important to me?
+I see people like Tai Lopez who achieved high levels of success because he read books and implemented the ideas.
+Countless other successful people did the same thing.
+They profited from the ideas they discovered in books.
+I want that for you and for myself.
+And that’s WHY I do what I do.
 WHY is critical to sustained success.

 HOW do you do WHAT you do?
 I host the Strategic Reading Challenge, designed to help professionals to read the right books that will teach the key skills.
 There is a Facebook group that participants can get help if they need it.
 I am reading the books, so that I can provide solid book recommendations.